awslabs/aws-sdk-swift/reference/0.x/AWSIoT/IotClient.md

 ### `listCACertificates(input:completion:)`

 Lists the CA certificates registered for your Amazon Web Services account.
 The results are paginated with a default page size of 25.
 You can use the returned marker to retrieve additional results.
-Requires permission to access the <a href="https:​//docs.aws.amazon.com/service-authorization/latest/reference/list_awsiot.html#awsiot-actions-as-permissions">ListCACertificates action.
+Requires permission to access the [ListCACertificates](https://docs.aws.amazon.com/service-authorization/latest/reference/list_awsiot.html#awsiot-actions-as-permissions) action.

 ``` swift
 public func listCACertificates(input: ListCACertificatesInput, completion: @escaping (ClientRuntime.SdkResult<ListCACertificatesOutputResponse, ListCACertificatesOutputError>) -> Void)